 It includes in-text links for easy navigation:

-Note: This is a smart move for any long-form content, because Google will often take some of these links and put them in the search result.
+Note: This is a smart move for any long-form content, because Google will often take display jump links in the SERP:

 I also included definitions for readers, such as how to fly safely, a pre-flight checklist, novice skills, beginner skills, advanced skills, and much more.

 I looked at everything the top articles were doing and did it better.